BOOK ONLINE NOW

 *Giving the pupils a reason to want to learn by using motivating "challenge activities" in each lesson plan.

-Learn the game - Serve, rally & score
+2] LEARNING PHILOSOPHY - serve, rally & score

 Using modified equipment enhances developing "real" skills.
 Apart from the serve each shot in tennis is performed in an unpredictable and changing environment, therefore adaptation, is equally, if not more important than learning the “perfect” technique.
 By learning skills in a variable practice structure, that is, by practicing skills in a variety of different and challenging ways, pupils remember those skills more profoundly than simply by practicing the same skill over and over [e.g. the coach feeding a ball to a forehand repeatedly with little or no relevant decision making] – in a variable practice structure pupils are basically solving the motor problem anew each time!